-Use the Shopper Context API to add personalization features for your shoppers, such as:
+Use the Shopper Context API to personalize shopping experiences:

 Let’s look at a shopper’s personalized journey while browsing for jackets in the Northern Trail Outfitters shopping app: